thekaasking/dsait4205-control-dataset/assets/BLOG.md

 # Control Dataset Blog

 The following is the blogpost for the control dataset.
+The source code can be found on [GitHub](https://github.com/thekaasking/dsait4205-control-dataset).

 ![Dataset Sample Images](sample_images.png)